-If you are a non-EU, EEA or Swiss citizen who would like to study in Slovenia, you can apply for a temporary residence permit in Slovenia at the administrative unit of your stay.
-If you cannot enter Slovenia without a visa, you should request your temporary residence permit at the Slovenian embassy.
+If you are a non-EU, EEA or Swiss citizen and wish to study in Slovenia, you can apply for a temporary residence permit from the administrative unit of your place of residence in Slovenia.
+If you cannot enter Slovenia without a visa, you should apply for your temporary residence permit at the Slovenian embassy.

 Which documents do you need to submit?